 Winnings under NIS 49,920 (about US$ 12,340) are tax-exempt, and Lottosheli will collect this on your behalf and place it in your account.
 If your win is over this amount, players need to go to Lottosheli and complete a form for collection.
 What is weird on their site is this threshold is listed as NIS 50,000 in their terms and conditions.
 It’s not a big difference, but I don’t like it when they don’t get the numbers correct.
 There is also no information on whether they charge fees or service charges on winnings.

 Who Can Play?

 Who is Lottosheli?

-Lottosheli is operated by Lottosend Ltd., but here is nothing on their site that provides any information other than the name of the company.
-There are no snail mail or office address and it didn’t seem to matter how hard we dug, we couldn’t find out where they actually were!
-Their site is available in English and in Hebrew (just drop the /en).
+Lottosheli is operated by Lottosend Ltd., but there is nothing on their site that provides any information other than the name of the company.
+There are no snail mail or office address, and it didn’t seem to matter how hard we dug, we couldn’t find out where they were!
+Their site is available in English and Hebrew (drop the /en).

 Lottosheli’s Customer Service

 The customer service is open Sunday through Thursday 9:00 to 22:00 with slightly longer hours on Tuesday and only 9:00 to 14:00 on Friday.
 Saturday they open at the end of Shabbat until 22:30.
 There is an online form players can use, email address, and phone number.
 I still think it’s weird that there is nowhere on their site that explains where their office with the fact winners over NIS 49,920 have to go there to process their win.